BoolBySigma/UpdateAssemblyInfo/Extension/overview.md

 ![Parameters](images/screenshot.png)
 Parameters include:
 * **Assembly Info**: Relative path from repo root of the assembly info file(s).
 Variables can be used, eg. `$(Build.SourcesDirectory)`.
 You can also use wildcards, eg. `**\AssemblyInfo.*` for all AssemblyInfo.* files in all sub folders.
+* **Add Missing Attributes**: Adds attribute to assembly info file if it is missing.
+If the attribute is not specified in this task it will not be added.
 * **Description**: Left blank, the value is not updated.
 Variables can be used including these task-specific variables:
     * `$(Assembly.Company)`: The value provided for Company.
     * `$(Assembly.Product)`: The value provided for Product.